djh00t/klingon_tools/treetool/README.md

 Options:

-- `-i, --input FILE`: Use the provided CSV file as input.
+- `-c, --create FILE`: Create directory and file structure using a CSV file as input.
-- `-o, --output FILE`: Write the directory and file structure to the provided CSV file.
+- `-s, --save FILE`: Save the directory and file structure to the CSV file provided.
 - `-i, --install`: Install tt into /usr/local/bin/ and test if it's in the path.
-- `--raw`: Process raw input from `tree` and create a CSV file.
+- `--raw`: Process raw input from 'tree -F' and create a CSV file.
+(Must be used with -o/--output)
+- `-v, --version`: Print the version number and exit.

 ## Installation